-Sift half the flour mixture into the butter mixture and mix beat on low speed until almost fully combined.
-Add the buttermilk then sift in the remaining flour mixture.
+Add half the flour mixture into the butter mixture and mix beat on low speed until almost fully combined.
+Add the buttermilk then add in the remaining flour mixture.
 Beat on low speed until just combined.

 Take care not to over mix the batter.
 As soon as no streaks of dry flour are visible, stop mixing!

 Use a silicone spatula and carefully fold in the sprinkles until they are evenly distributed throughout the batter.

 Step 2: Bake the cake

 Lightly grease and flour your pans then line the bottoms with a piece of parchment paper cut to fit.
 Lightly grease and flour the parchment paper as well.
 This ensures the cake does not stick to the pan.

 Divide the batter evenly between the pans and use an offset spatula to level the top.